Thermite: Towards the rapid destruction of hard disk(s)

 There are a few varieties of mimosa in the Maldives.
 The potency of the plant comes from the presence of DMT, a powerful psychedelic.
 The type "Mimosa Hostilis" is attributed to as having this chemical.
 I am not sure of the plant's exact identity but apparently "ladhu gas" (the plant that closes its leaves when you agitate it via touch) belongs to the mimosa family.

 This list is ofcourse non-exhaustive and there are a few other plants like "salvia" which I suspect is also grown in the Maldives oblivious of its psychoactive power.
-Extra information on these and more can be found on erowid.org, which is an excellent resource on plants and drugs and happens to be where I got most of the information presented here.
+Extra information on these and more can be found on erowid.org, which is an excellent resource on plants and drugs and happens to be where I got most of the information here.

 Disclaimer: This information serves to cater for the intellectual enrichment of sane, curious individuals.
 It is not my intention to encourage unapologetic unleashing of scary monsters and/or morphing time and space into unrecognizable landscapes by the means of chemically induced altered states of consciousness and perception for nefarious purposes.